 Now let’s take Jesus’ words to a deeper level.
 First, let’s look at it from the point of view of spiritual marriage between two people, which is the union of two minds into one.

-When Jesus said, “Those who are considered worthy of taking part in the age to come and in the resurrection from the dead will neither marry nor be given in marriage” (Luke 20:35), in addition to saying that what his hearers thought of as “getting married” doesn’t happen in heaven, he also said that when it comes to real, spiritual marriage, that happens here on earth, not in the afterlife.
+When Jesus said, “The people of this age marry and are given in marriage.
+But those who are considered worthy of taking part in the age to come and in the resurrection from the dead will neither marry nor be given in marriage” (Luke 20:34–35), in addition to saying that what his hearers thought of as “getting married” doesn’t happen in heaven, he also said that when it comes to real, spiritual marriage, that happens here on earth, not in the afterlife.

 Remember, Jesus did not say, “People aren’t married in the resurrection.”
 He said, “People don’t get married in the resurrection.”
 So if the union of two people into one is created by God as the Bible says, and is therefore an eternal union, this means that according to Jesus’ words, two people get spiritually married here on earth, not in heaven.

 Now, I know what you’re thinking: “What if I don’t meet my soulmate here on earth?!?
 What about all that stuff you said about people meeting and marrying in the afterlife in the article, “Can you Fall in Love in Heaven if you Haven’t Found Someone on Earth?”

 Keep in mind that we’re talking about spiritual marriage, not material-world encounters and weddings.
 And spiritual marriage is something that happens within each one of us, and between two people inwardly.
 Meeting in person and getting married in heaven (or in a genuine marriage here on earth) is the result of a spiritual wedding that has already taken place within the souls of the two people.